 - In the resulting civil wars when Mark Antony sent assassins to execute Cicero, they caught up with him before he could escape, the pro-Senate faction was losing, he was already an old man, and he realized all was lost.
 Therefore when they arrived Cicero made no desperate last attempt to run, but calmly said to his assassin: "There is nothing proper about what you are doing, soldier, but do try to kill me properly".
 He then willingly bent his head down and presented his neck, a gladiatorial gesture that he would not resist being beheaded.
 Unfortunately, his assassin did not return his gracious gesture: he stabbed him to death first so he would suffer, then beheaded him.

-- The sinking of RMS Titanic provides a whole wealth of examples, a couple of the real standouts are:
+- The sinking of RMS Titanic provides a whole wealth of examples.
+For a comprehensive list, see the Useful Notes page for Titanic.

 - When the RMS Lusitania was torpedoed and sank in 1915, wealthy businessman Alfred Gwynne Vanderbilt gave up his life jacket to a woman with a baby, and was last seen buckling her into it.
 He did this knowing that he could not swim and would surely die.

 - This was one reason Charles I attracted such acclaim after his execution, with the pamphlets that came out almost immediately only increasing the effect.
 He was mostly unimpressive physically and mentally unexceptional, and he had a perpetual nervous stammer.
 Until, that is, his trial, where he conducted himself with more assurance and dignity his opponents had expected and lost his stammer, and on his execution day met his fate stoically, even asking for an extra shirt so that people would not mistake his shivering at the cold for fear.